The Best CPU Cooler and Fan Buyer’s Guide – Fall 2024

 The Guru’s Tip

 One of the reasons this cooler works so well in small systems in particular is the short pump height and flexible tubes.
-Others may cause big compatibility issues, especially where the rad sits over the CPU (including our favorite liquid cooler, listed later in this guide).
+Others may cause big compatibility issues, especially where the rad sits over the CPU.

 • CPU Cooler